GaofengWu1912/GaofengWu1912.github.io/_pages/about.md

 ---

 Hi, I'm Gaofeng Wu (武高峰)!
 I am currently a second-year master's student in Biomedical Engineering at ShanghaiTech University, advised by Prof. [Han Zhang](https://bme.shanghaitech.edu.cn/2021/0326/c8204a62068/page.htm) My research interest is deep learning methods with its application in medical imaging, especially for neuroscience.
 For an extensive overview of my academic experience, please refer to my [Google Scholar profile](https://scholar.google.com/citations?user=YS_EKgEAAAAJ&hl=zh-CN) and <a href="../assets/CV_of_GaofengWu_ShanghaiTech.pdf">CV</a>.

-I am planing to pursue a PhD in Fall 2026.
+I’m looking for a PhD position in Fall 2026 at USA, please contact me if you are interested in me!

 # A data-driven personal website #